djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 Miguel Tejada won the 2002 AL MVP award, hitting .308 with 34 home runs and 131 RBIs while providing leadership throughout the season.
 Barry Zito won the AL Cy Young Award with a 23–5 record and 2.75 ERA.
 These weren't marginal players elevated by analytics; they were elite performers by any standard.

-Oakland executives Billy Beane, David Forst, and scout Ron Washington later acknowledged that "there's no way the A's make the playoffs every year from 2000 through 2003, and no way a best-selling book and Brad Pitt movie ever happen, if not for the efforts of the Big Three" [8](#ref8).
+Oakland executives Billy Beane, David Forst, and scout Ron Washington later acknowledged that "there's no way the A's make the playoffs every year from 2000 through 2003, and no way a best-selling book and Brad Pitt movie ever happen, if not for the efforts of the Big Three" <a href="#ref8">[8]</a>.
 The Big Three compiled a collective 261–131 record from 1999–2006, providing the foundation that allowed Beane's analytical approach to flourish.

 ### [Moneyball promotes low payrolls in baseball, thus ruining the game.](#table-of-contents) {#moneyball-promotes-low-payrolls}